 The Council may use certificated Enforcement Agents to recover debt for unpaid Penalty Charge Notices (PCN).
+Enforcement Agents are entitled to add statutory fees to the debt.
 Before this recovery action takes place, the registered keeper of the vehicle will have been issued with a Notice to Owner, a Charge Certificate and an Order for Recovery.

-Once a Warrant of Execution is obtained by the Council, the debt will be passed to an Enforcement Agent so that they may recover the debt on behalf of the Council.
-The debt outstanding now includes:
+Once a Warrant of Execution is obtained, the debt will be passed to an Enforcement Agent so that they may recover the debt on behalf of the Council.
+The debt outstanding will include:

-- Statutory and reasonable fees which have been incurred as a result of Enforcement Action.
+- statutory and reasonable fees incurred as a result of enforcement action

 You can apply to file a Witness Statement.
 Before the Enforcement Agent was instructed to recover the debt an Order for Recovery (form TE3) would have been served on you.
 The Order for Recovery would have shown the statutory time period in which a Witness Statement (form TE9) or payment could be made.